CAADE/edgeville/docs/Solution/Cloud/SubSystem-Cloud.rst

 -----------------

 The Logical Artifacts of the Cloud layer are the different kinds of Clouds.
-A common interface to managing the clouds and multi-Cloud should be used.
+A common interface to managing the clouds and multi-Cloud should be used. uSDI (mirco-SDI) for microClouds and SDI for all other clouds.

 * :ref:`SubSystem-Cloud/Common-Cloud-Core` - Multi-Cloud functionality
 * :ref:`SubSystem-Cloud/SDI` - Interface to the typical private and public cloud functionality